 The early 20th century 1911-D Barber half dollar was struck in 90% silver at the Denver Mint, which opened in 1906 to serve the coinage needs of the central and Rocky Mountain regions of the country.
-Barber half dollars are named for their designer, Charles E. Barber, and feature the profile of Liberty wearing a Phrygian cap.
+Barber half dollars are named for their designer, Charles E. Barber, and feature the profile of Liberty wearing a Phrygian cap and laurel wreath.
 The word liberty is found on a small band, or ribbon, above her forehead.
 The reverse is an adaptation of the Great Seal of the United States.

 - Mint: Denver